hivemq/MQTTgo-v2/README.md

 1. Install Platform IO (within VScode)
 2. Clone repo to local drive
-3. 'cd' to this repo and run `pio run` .
+3. 'cd' to this repo and run `pio run` . (if you encounter 'not available' errors' please recompile once more)
 4. Setup Wifi, Broker, Pub and Sub topics amd the payload by connecting a mobile phone to the Wifi SSID that is displayed on the TTG at startup.

 ### Installeren.